Rules for program design and delivery.

 18.2.
-WIL agreements must be used for all WIL placements and industry engaged project activities with a partner organisation must have the appropriate RMIT sign-off as set out in the RMIT Delegations policy and be stored in the InPlace WIL management system.
+WIL agreements must be used for all WIL placements and industry engaged project activities with a partner organisation must have the appropriate RMIT sign-off as set out in the RMIT Delegations of Authority and be stored in the InPlace WIL management system.

 18.3.
 The Deputy Vice-Chancellor Education and Vice-President can approve exemptions from the above requirements of WIL components in programs where: